srevinsaju/feedbin-docker/README.md

 As you can see it's a lot.
 Technically, you can give up on a few of them without breaking Feedbin:

-* `image`: you won't have thumbnails, which is not that important depending on your appearance settings.
 * `camo`: your browser will make the requests directly to the websites.
 Less privacy and risk or mixed content.
 * `elasticsearch`: you won't have full text search